open-edge-insights/eii-tools/DiscoverHistory/README.md

     DEV_MODE=true
  ```

-### NOTE:Building the base images like ia_common, ia_eisbase are must in cases if this tool isn't run on the same node where EIS is running.
+### NOTE:Building the base images like ia_common, ia_eiibase are must in cases if this tool isn't run on the same node where EII is running.
-### Please ensure that the base images i.e. ia_common and ia_eisbase are present on the node where this tool is run.
+### Please ensure that the base images i.e. ia_common and ia_eiibase are present on the node where this tool is run.

 # List of sample select queries #